-Unless stipulated otherwise, all time and/or semester references in this Policy refer to the semester during which a candidate participates in commencement exercises.
+Unless stipulated otherwise, all time and/or semester references in this Policy refer to the semester during which a candidate participates in the commencement ceremony.

-A candidate is eligible to participate in commencement exercises (exercises) the semester during which all degree requirements are fulfilled as prescribed in the Catalog and relevant academic policies and after an Application for Degree has been submitted to the appropriate academic department(s).
-Any candidate completing degree requirements during the summer semester is eligible to participate in fall exercises.
-Only candidates identified by the Office of the Registrar as completing degree requirements are eligible to participate.
-There are no exceptions to these eligibility rules unless approved by the President.
+A candidate is eligible to participate in the commencement ceremony the semester during which all degree requirements and academic policies are fulfilled as prescribed in the Catalog and after an Application for Degree has been submitted to the appropriate academic department(s).
+Degree completion must be certified by the Registrar’s Office before the candidate is eligible to participate in the commencement ceremony.
+Candidates who complete degree requirements during the summer semester are eligible to participate in the fall commencement ceremony.

 Graduating in Absentia

 A candidate may submit a request to graduate in absentia online at http://www.mcneese.edu/commencement.
 If an absentia request is granted and a candidate does not participate in exercises, his/her diploma may be collected from the Office of the Registrar in-person during regular business hours after the commencement date, or upon request, the diploma may be mailed.
 Non-refundable shipping and handling fees will be assessed for mailed diplomas and must be paid in advance.
 The University is not responsible for damage to or loss of the shipment.